blakegarretson/essentials/main.md

 ## File Recovery

-*Between these programs you should be able to recover any file that is physically possible to recover without special hardware.
-I’m listing them all because sometimes one can get the job done where another can’t.*

 - [PhotoRec](https://www.cgsecurity.org/wiki/PhotoRec): On Windows this comes in two flavors: command line and a simple graphical interface.
 On Mac you only get the command line tool, but it is incredibly powerful.
 This is the first thing I try when I need to “undelete” pictures I accidentally deleted from an SD card.
 Comes with TestDisk (see above). [✽](#copy:brew install --cask testdisk)
 - [Recuva](https://www.piriform.com/recuva): Very polished interface, and the free version has enough features for most people. **(Windows)**
 - [DiskDigger](http://diskdigger.org/): Lightweight, single exe so no install necessary.
 While it is free for personal use, it will nag you before recovering each and every file, so if you have a lot of files to recover, it is worth just buying it. **(Windows, Mac)**